grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/04 SSL-TLS/SSL-TLS version and ciphers.md

 > ### ⚠️ Differences depending on k6 build
 >
-> Note that there could be differences from the above list of available cipher suites depending on which k6 build your running.
->
-> The list above will reflect the available cipher suites in the latest official build.
-If you are using a custom-built k6 then the cipher suites available will be dependent on the Go version you compiled it with, see [https://golang.org/pkg/crypto/tls/#pkg-constants](https://golang.org/pkg/crypto/tls/#pkg-constants).
+> This list reflects the available cipher suites in the latest official build.
+> If you are using a custom-built k6, the available cipher suites will depend on the Go version you compiled it with, see [https://golang.org/pkg/crypto/tls/#pkg-constants](https://golang.org/pkg/crypto/tls/#pkg-constants).